Kitware/geowatch/geowatch/tasks/depth/README.md

 Usage:

-1. Clone the `smart_watch_dvc` and `watch` repositories.
+1. Clone the `smart_watch_dvc` and `geowatch` repositories.
-2. From, the `watch` repository, build the container.
+2. From, the `geowatch` repository, build the container.

    ```
-   docker build -t watch .
+   docker build -t geowatch .
    ```

 3. Start the container.
 Adjust your `smart_watch_dvc` path as necessary.